 Spoiler alert: I've included a 15% discount for Tep Wireless at the end of the article!

-Update January 2019: I've add a photo of the latest model hotspot which now lasts even longer - over 10 hours on 1 charge.
+Update March 2019: I've added photos and specs of the latest model hotspot which now lasts even longer - over 10 hours on 1 charge.
+It's now also available in 3 fun colours (some of my photos include the pre-release silver version).
 The slimmer design fits even better in my pocket.
 All the other benefits are the same as the previous model.

 Tep Wireless 4G – Pocket Sized Travel Wi-Fi Hotspot

-Released in 2017, the new generation 4G portable travel Wi-Fi hotspot, affectionately called “Teppy”, has been helping me stay connected to the Internet while travelling around the world.
+Initially released in 2017, and revamped in 2019, the new generation 4G portable travel Wi-Fi hotspot, affectionately called “Teppy”, has been helping me stay connected to the Internet while travelling around the world.
 It’s just like your Internet router at home, but smaller, lighter and wireless.

 The premise is simple: this hand-sized hotspot allows up to 5 devices to securely share an Internet connection using fast local 4G networks.
 Just turn it on and that’s it.
 Best of all it works in over 100 countries around the world.